maroda/practiceofpractice/README.md

 In any type of activity, especially where expertise is seen, there are two forms of _practice_:

 1. The **skill we obtain**, that of our craft.
 The Practice Room.
 The Laboratory.
 The Gym.
 QA. _Theory of Practice_.
 1. The **experience we absorb** when we practice our craft.
 Real life.
 Improvisation.
 Production.
-Incidents.
-Practice of Practice.
+Incidents. _Practice of Practice_.

 Those final two terms - _Theory of Practice_ and _Practice of Practice_ - are lifted from Derek Bailey's writing in _Improvisation: Its Nature and Practice in Music_.
 He refers eponymously to musicologist Ella Zonis as she describes in _Classical Persian Music_ how the performances do not match theoretical descriptions of how to perform.
 Bailey says this is what the book is mainly about: